-On the other hand, a stonking great 1-litre bottle of San Miguel beer will cost around 80-100 pesos (€1.60 to €2).
-For some reason, its difficult to get a really cold beer, and you often end up with somethink just slightly chilled that quickly becomes lukewarm.
+On the other hand, a stonking great 1-liter bottle of San Miguel beer will cost around 80-100 pesos (€1.60 to €2).
+For some reason, its difficult to get a really cold beer, and you often end up with something just slightly chilled that quickly becomes lukewarm.

-In a large supermarket, you can get a decent bottle of red or white – usually Australian or Chilian – for 200 pesos (€4), or a 3 litre box for 650 pesos (€13).
-We found the 3-litre box to be the best solution: It fits in your rucksak, keeps good for several days in its airtight bag, and you’re not obliged the “finish the bottle” each time you want a drink.
+In a large supermarket, you can get a decent bottle of red or white – usually Australian or Chilean – for 200 pesos (€4), or a 3 liter box for 650 pesos (€13).
+We found the 3-liter box to be the best solution: It fits in your rucksack, keeps good for several days in its airtight bag, and you’re not obliged the “finish the bottle” each time you want a drink.

 Unlike some other places in S. E. Asia, in the Philippines we were able to purchase alcoholic drinks almost everywhere.
-However, if you just want a decent glass of wine at a reasonable price, better to purchase it in one of their super (and huge) shopping malls, and then bring it with you.
+However, if you just want a decent glass of wine at a reasonable price, better to purchase one of these boxes from their super (and huge) shopping malls, and carry it with you.

 If you are carrying something bulky (like a rucksack) when you enter, don’t worry.
 There is usually a free luggage-check service close to the main door, leaving you free to shop unimpeded to your heart’s content.